DPI-WE/launch-plans/roles/2024_04_ZEBRA_TECHNOLOGIES_SOFTWARE_TEST_TECHNICIAN.md

 [Day in the Life of a Software Engineer in Test – Remote Work](https://www.youtube.com/watch?v=QjT6dG3WSX4)

-## Core responsibilities and competencies required:
+## Core responsibilities and competencies required

 - The Asset Tracking Solutions (ATS) Engineering team enables our customers to proactively identify issues within the Test Development and Test release process, plan to control or reduce Critical, high bugs, and release quality products to the customer.
 - ATS Team also supports the CI/CD processes and works closely with the dev and support teams to execute all testing levels to reduce issues.
 - ATS Support Team develops automation for continuous test executions.
 Fills process gaps with software development and Test processes, emphasizing CI/CD gaps (such as sufficient integration test development or process established and implemented to keep cloud-based customers notified of planned changes).
 - Under guidance from engineers, runs tests and diagnostics on preliminary/prototype software programs.
 Tests prototypes using standard lab equipment/processes.
 Maintains records of code tests and changes, and documents test results.
 Supports engineers with documentation validation.

-## Essential Duties and Responsibilities:
+## Essential Duties and Responsibilities

 - Follows established processes to create and test products, software, and applications.
 - Works from written and verbal descriptions, or defined plans to perform testing, checkout, and troubleshooting functions.